United Horned Hair Sheep Association, Inc. |

 | Note the profile on this young Mouflon Ewe and the black coloring on the side of the nose, start of white eyebrows and the white above the nose pad as well on the lower jaw |

-| Note the slight Roman Nose seen on the profile of this Mouflon Ewe Same ewe pictured below: 14 months older and in winter coat |
+| Note the slight Roman Nose seen on the profile of this Mouflon Ewe Same ewe pictured on right: 14 months older and in winter coat |

 | Black on the front of the legs |